turingschool-examples/ruby_nested_iteration/README.md

 ## Ruby Nested Iteration Practice

-Starting with the CourseTest, then moving on to the SchoolTest, unskip tests as you come to them and make each of those tests pass.
+Starting with the `CourseTest`, then moving on to the `SchoolTest`, unskip tests as you come to them and make each of those tests pass.

 As you work through this exercise, the classes will eventually respond to the interaction pattern below: